-My art interweaves visual commentaries about synergies and conflicts emergent from intermixing manual and automated processes; cross-productions of the tangible and the virtual; data drifts, semantic shifts, objective obsolescence, digital detritus.
+My art interweaves visual commentaries about the synergies and conflicts emergent from intermixes of manual and automated processes; cross-productions of the tangible with the virtual; data drifts, semantic shifts, objective obsolescence, digital detritus…

-A primary aim is for the work to intelligently stimulate and beguile viewers’ curiosity; to elicit unique interpretations pleasurably colored by the mutable states oscillating between perplexity and cognition.
+A primary aim is for the work to stimulate and beguile viewers’ curiosity and intelligence, while affecting unique personal interpretations colored by mutable states of meaning and the oscillations between perplexity and cognition.

-Projects often originate from simple premises; minor game-like kernels that evolve and expand into productions of rule-based serial relativities.
-A work’s initial focus might reference something as incidental as a linguistic incongruence; (mis-)hearing of spoken words or (mis-)reading-between-the-lines of text passage or (mis-)perceiving fleeting elements within the visual field.
-Noisy data.
-From such serendipitous sensory stimuli, ad hoc narratives emerge to provoke each piece’s peculiar significations; puns and semiotic distortions play substantial roles.
+Projects often originate from simple premises; minor game-like kernels that evolve and expand into productions of rule-based serial relativity.
+A work’s initial focus might reference something as incidental as a linguistic (in-)congruence, a (mis-)hearing of spoken words or (mis-)reading-between-the-lines of text passage or (mis-)perceiving fleeting elements within the visual field.
+Noisy signals / raw data.
+From such serendipitous sensory stimuli, ad hoc narratives emerge to provoke each artwork’s peculiar significations; puns and semiotic distortions play substantial roles.

-I tend to fabricate multi-layered “systems” that, at first blush, seem like oddly familiar artifacts from some alternate, previously unexplored realities.
-My aim is to cajole viewers-as-participants into sensing and decoding the inter-playfulness of the work’s many conceptually disruptive elements.
-Ideally, each of these real-but-maybe-not-so-real presentations teases the viewer’s perceptual and intellectual readings into deeper contemplations; sometimes to trigger their unrealizable wont for physical interaction. (“It cries out for my manipulation, yet it is art; I may not touch!”).
+I tend to fabricate multi-layered “systems” that, at first blush, seem like odd-but-familiar artifacts from some alternate, previously unexplored realities.
+My aim is to cajole viewers into active participation; sensing and decoding the interplayfulness between the work’s narrative and its many conceptually disruptive elements.
+Ideally, each of these real-but-maybe-not-so-real presentations hope to tease viewers’ into deeper perceptual and intellectual readings and piqued contemplation.
+And sometimes to trigger an antagonizing instinctive wont for physical interaction. (“It cries out for my manipulation, yet it is art; I may not touch!”).